 - Ensure there is at least 20% fuel in the tank

 - Risk of fire.
-During this procedure, the exhaust temperature is exceptionally high and can reach up to 700 °C.
+The exhaust temperature is exceptionally high during this procedure and can reach 700 °C.

 - Connect your scanner to the diagnostic port under the dashboard.
 Start the engine and let it idle in Park.

 - Power up the scanner and select the Mercedes-Benz model.
 Select Control Units.